-- b. be fully licensed and ready for highway use.
-A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or, - c. be permitted in accordance with the elevation and anchoring requirements for "manufactured homes" in Article VI.H.1. - J. Accessory Structures Accessory Structures, as defined in Article XIII, located within Zones A and A1-30, shall be exempt from the elevation criteria required in Article VI.F. & G. above, if all other requirements of Article VI and all the following requirements are met.
-Accessory Structures shall: - 1. have unfinished interiors and not be used for human habitation; - 2. have hydraulic openings, as specified in Article VI.L.2., in at least two different walls of the accessory structure; - 3. be located outside the floodway; - 4. when possible be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than is the primary structure; and, - 5. have only ground fault interrupt electrical outlets.
-The electric service disconnect shall be located above the base flood elevation and when possible outside the Special Flood Hazard Area.
+- 1. Zones A and A1-30AE shall either: - a. be on the site for fewer than 180 consecutive days; and, be fully licensed and ready for highway use.
+A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions; or, be permitted in accordance with the elevation and anchoring requirements for "manufactured homes" in Article VI.HJ.1.
+Accessory Structures - New construction or substantial improvement of Accessory Structures, as defined in Article XIII, located within Zones A and A1-30XIV, shall be exempt from the elevation criteria required in Article VI.F. & GH. & I. above, if all other requirements of Article VI and all the following requirements are met.
+1. Accessory Structures located in Zones A and AE shall: meet the requirements of Article VI.A.1. through 4., as applicable; b. be limited in size to a one-story two car garage; c. have unfinished interiors and not be used for human habitation; 1. have hydraulic openings, as specified in Article VI.L.2., in at least two different walls of the accessory structure; d. have only ground fault interrupt electrical outlets.
+The electric service disconnect shall be located above the base flood elevation and, when possible, outside the Special Flood Hazard e. be located outside the floodway; when possible, be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than is the primary structure; and, have only ground fault interrupt electrical outlets.
+The electric service disconnect shall be located above the base flood elevation and when possible outside the Special Flood Hazard Area. g. have hydraulic openings, as specified in Article VI.N.2., in at least two different walls of the accessory structure.

-K. Floodways -
+M.Floodways -

-- 1. In Zones A1-30 riverine areas, encroachments, including fill, new construction, substantial improvement, and other development shall not be permitted within a regulatory floodway which is designated on the community's "Flood Boundary and Floodway Map", unless a technical evaluation certified by a registered professional engineer is provided demonstrating that such encroachments will not result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 2.
-In Zones A and A1-30 riverine areas for which no regulatory floodway is designated, encroachments, including fill, new construction, substantial improvement, and other development shall not be permitted in the floodway as determined in Article VI.K.3. unless a technical evaluation certified by a registered professional engineer is provided demonstrating that the cumulative effect of the proposed development, when combined with all other existing development and anticipated development: - a. will not increase the water surface elevation of the base flood more than one foot at any point within the community; and, - b. is consistent with the technical criteria contained in FEMA's guidelines and standards for flood risk analysis and mapping. - 3.
-In Zones A and A1-30 riverine areas for which no regulatory floodway is designated, the regulatory floodway is determined to be the channel of the river or other water course and the adjacent land areas to a distance of one-half the width of the floodplain as measured from the normal high water mark to the upland limit of the floodplain.
+- 1. In Zones A1-30Zone AE riverine areas, encroachments, including fill, new construction, substantial improvement, and other development shall not be permitted within a regulatory floodway which is designated on the community's "Flood Boundary and FloodwayInsurance Rate Map", unless a technical evaluation certified by a registered professional engineer is provided demonstrating that such encroachments will not result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 2.
+In Zones A and A1-30AE riverine areas, for which no regulatory floodway is designated, encroachments, including fill, new construction, substantial improvement, and other

+- a. will not increase the water surface elevation of the base flood more than one foot at any point within the community; and, - b. is consistent with the technical criteria contained in FEMA's guidelines and standards for flood risk analysis and mapping. - 3.In Zones A and A1-30AE riverine areas, for which no regulatory floodway is designated, the regulatory floodway is determined to be the channel of the river or other water course and the adjacent land areas to a distance of one-half the width of the floodplain as measured from the normal high water mark to the upland limit of the floodplain.